-"How much melatonin is safe for occasional insomnia?
+"How much melatonin is safe for occasional insomnia?"

 I am a 40-year old woman who experiences occasional sleeplessness.
 I know it is due to stress.
 I don't drink any caffeinated beverages after about 3pm, and have tried several OTC remedies for insomnia.
 They all leave me feeling drowsy in the morning, though.
 What is a safe dose for melatonin?
 I usually need it a few times a week.

 While there are no known complications with this medication, there is not a large amount of evidence regarding the long term use, although it is generally considered to be relatively safe.
 The maximum and recommended dose should be indicated on the box of the product that you are purchasing.
 In general, a dose of 0.5 to 10mg taken at night is recommended.
 Your brain actually secretes this hormone as well, as it is responsible for regulating your sleep/wake cycle to some degree.
 It can be valuable for some people who are seeking to recover quickly from jet lag as well, but should, like all medications, be used in consultation with your physician who knows your personal medical history and situation and can advise accordingly.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.